Upload and share content in any format

 - DivX, Xvid (Divx, dvx, xvid)

 With Gain, you can add content from services like Canva, Google Drive, Box, OneDrive, Dropbox, and more.
 Enabling the Google Drive integration allows you to preview Google Docs, Spreadsheets, and Slides inside file folders.

 Tip: Our Canva integration lets you export designs to Gain seamlessly; click here for more details.

 Here’s how to connect your account(s) to upload files:

-2. Next, choose the service you want to import from or choose Link (URL) to import from a specific URL.
+2. Next, choose the service you want to import from.

 3. Click “Sign in” or “Connect” and follow the directions to verify your account.